Sebazzz/sebazzz.github.io/_posts/2021-04-19-on-strain-gauge-leveling.md

 What I write below applies to any bed leveling probe, but to the CR-6 strain gauge in particular.

 **The bed leveling results say _nothing_ about the physical state of the bed, if the probing results are not accurate.** You can have all points near-zero, but if the probing isn't accurate, you still cannot print well.
-If your bed isn't perfect, the numbers are not perfect, but the probing is accurate - then you are above to print well.
+If your bed isn't perfect, the numbers are not perfect, but the probing is accurate - then won't have trouble printing.

 ![Good mesh vs bad mesh, leveling results](/images/blog/2021-04-19-on-strain-gauge-leveling/good-mesh-bad-mesh.jpg) *Bad mesh vs good mesh?
 Is any of these good or bad?
 The numbers can lie.
 Thanks to @ztakis on Github providing the picture on the right.
 Both meshes print right though.*